SecretFoundation/docs/docs/dev/secret-contracts.md

    - `BlockInfo` defines the current block height, time, and chain-id.
    - `MessageInfo` defines the address which instantiated the contract and possibly funds sent to the contract at instantiation.
    - `ContractInfo` is the address of the contract instance.
-   - `contract_key` is the code-id used when instantiating the contract
+   - `contract_key` is the code-id used when instantiating the contract.
    - `contract_code_hash` is the hex encoded hash of the code.
 This is used by Secret Network to harden against replaying the contract.
-It is used to bind the request to a destination contract in a stronger way than just the contract address which can be faked
+It is used to bind the request to a destination contract in a stronger way than just the contract address which can be faked.

 `msg` is the `InitMsg` struct imported from `msg.rs`.
 In this case, it defines the initial state of the counter.